-Smog is a term evolved from smoke and fog.
-Smoke emitted from factories, vehicles and domestic ovens that use coal mix up with fog and forms a thick layer in the atmosphere.
-Smog envelops considerable areas of towns and cities.
-Photochemical smog is caused by the action of solar ultraviolet radiation on atmosphere polluted with hydrocarbons and oxides of nitrogen especially from automobile exhaust.
-Smog can occur both during the day and at night but photochemical smog only happens in the presence of sunlight.
-Photochemical smog is a widespread problem all over the world as industrial and vehicular emissions increase day by day.
+A chemical reaction between solar ultraviolet radiation and an atmosphere polluted with hydrocarbons and oxides of nitrogen causes photochemical smog.
+This is especially common from automobile exhaust.
+Smog can happen both during the day and at night, but photochemical smog only happens in the presence of sunlight.
+Photochemical smog is a widespread problem all over the world as air pollutants increase.

 Conditions of Photochemical Smog Formation

 Photochemical smog happens when nitrogen oxides and volatile organic compounds react together in the presence of sunlight as a catalyst and form ozone at lower levels.
-The nitrogen oxides are emitted from vehicle exhausts and volatile organic compounds are generated by a multitude of chemicals, such as paint and cleaning agents.
+The nitrogen oxides come from vehicle exhausts, and volatile organic compounds come from many chemicals, such as paint and cleaning agents.
 The effects of smog on human health and the environment are serious and harmful.
 The toxic chemicals formed in a photochemical smog can irritate nasal passages and eyes.
 Breathing problems can become aggravated due to prolonged exposure to smog conditions.
-Some of the toxins generated by chemical reactions in the photochemical smog are considered carcinogenic.
+Some of the toxins created by chemical reactions in the photochemical smog are carcinogenic.
 The acidic nature of the smog can also cause environmental damage and structural decay in dwellings.

 Causes of Summer Smog Formation